applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_save_raw_image.md

 # Save raw image

-Check box to save raw images in output folder.
+If this parameter is checked, the original raw image will be saved in the output folder.